 There were plenty of other things to experience at FinCon, but I will lump them together for the sake of brevity.
 There were various social events planned, such as the Beer Tour we went on Thursday that was a blast and really conducive to making some good connections.
 There was also an Expo two of the days with various companies giving out loads of free stuff and representatives to speak with about what programs they might offer.
 Oh, did I also mention some free meals were offered too?
 That wasn’t too bad either.

 If you can’t tell already, we had a blast at FinCon.
 With it being my first year attending, I think I can safely say that I’ll be attending next year.
 If cost is a concern, remember that if you’re making an income off your blogging, then you can likely write off a lot of the expenses from your taxes which can help mitigate the cost some.
+In addition to that, we were able to cover the hotel costs thanks to rewards points from my World Mastercard.
 That said, there are many benefits to attending, most importantly with the potential connections you can make that can help you, others and your blog – not to mention the motivation, which can be contagious.
 Just ask Mrs. Frugal Rules – I talked her ear off on the six hour drive home and have a long list of things I want to do now.

 Did you go to FinCon?
 What was your biggest takeaway?
 Do you have anything fun planned this weekend?